przemokam/Ave_Caesar_Cipher/README.md

       The script will then display the encoded or decoded message based on your input.

       Thank you for using and testing the script!

+## Credits

+>This project was inspired by the 'Off-Platform Project: Coded Correspondence' exercise from Codecademy's Learn Python 3 Course.